RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/updating-certificates.md

 categories: ["RS"]
 ---
-Redis Enterprise Software (RS) uses self-signed certificates to encrypt the following:
+Redis Enterprise Software (RS) uses self-signed certificates to encrypt the following traffic:

 - Management UI
 - REST API
-- The connection between the client and the database endpoint (TLS encryption)
+- Connections between clients and the database endpoint
-- Syncer connection that synchronizes data between databases for ReplicaOf and CRDB
+- Synchronization data between databases for ReplicaOf and CRDB

 These self-signed certificates are generated on the first node of each RS installation.
 These certificates are then copied to all other nodes added to the cluster.